top of page

 • Discussants 1, 2 (Optional): Name, Affiliation, Status (Student or Faculty/Professional), Email address, Country/Region

-• Research topic: Select two to five options from the topic list that best describe the main content of the symposium (see below).
+• Research topic: Select two to five options from the topic list that best describes the main content of the symposium (see below).

 Guidelines for Single Paper and Poster Presentation Submissions

-Proposals for single paper & poster presentation must include the following information.
+Proposals for single paper & poster presentations must include the following information.

 • Title: A succinct title that describes the main topic of research (up to 100 characters, including spaces)